-Before we explain all of them, note that it’s possible to have two types of ground in one description.
+Before we explain all of them in depth, note that it’s possible to have two types of ground in one description.
 For example, Good to Soft, Soft in places.
 This means that the track is mainly Good to Soft, but there are places of Soft ground along the way.

 The most important factor to remember is the more it rains the softer the ground.